 Trek starts with the steep climb for one hour and then gradually ascends for Another 3 hours to Meghma (2900.) where we make a brief stop for lunch.
 Then We continue the journey down towards Jawbari – small settlement on the Nepali Border and further low towards Gairibas (2521 m) where we make camp for the Night.

 Day 5: After breakfast, we hit the trail uphill towards Kalapokhari (3108 m)

-After breakfast, we hit the trail uphill towards Kalapokhari (3108 m) through the forests of oaks, Magnolia, and the popular rhododendrons.
-After lunch The trails maintain a gradual level through the rich, greenery of forests up To Beekay bhanjyang (Poisonous pass) – Poisonous Aconite plant grows and is the home to this infamous plant.
+After breakfast, we hit the trail upward towards Kalapokhari (3108 m) through the forests of oaks, Magnolia, and the famous rhododendrons.
+After lunch The paths maintain a gradual level through the rich, greenery of forests up To Beekay bhanjyang (Poisonous pass) – Poisonous Aconite plant grows and is the home to this infamous plant.
 From

 there on the trail ascends for 2 hours to Sandakpu (3636 m) the highest point in the district.
 Camp for the night.